DevOps and CI/CD's aim is to help software teams deliver products to users faster while maintaining quality.

 Securing your pipeline against malicious actors should therefore be a high priority.
 That includes managing secrets securely, applying the principle of least privilege (for both human and machine users), and monitoring activity across the pipeline.
 Tools should also provide an audit trail so that you can investigate any unusual behavior.

 One of the benefits of an automated CI/CD pipeline is that it speeds up the time to market for your product, and the performance of your CI/CD tool is therefore a limiting factor.
-A CI/CD tool that allows you to parallelize tasks and take advantage of elastic scalability on cloud-hosted infrastructure will help you keep your pipeline fast.
+Continuous integration solutions that allow you to parallelize tasks and take advantage of elastic scalability on cloud-hosted infrastructure will help you keep your pipeline fast.